anthonyf2312/InskoBot/README.md

 - **Separate Channels** - Configure different channels for welcomes and farewells
 - **Test Mode** - Preview your messages before going live

+### 🎭 Auto-Role

+Automatically assign roles to new members when they join:

+- **Instant Assignment** - New members receive roles automatically upon joining
+- **Staff Control** - Only members with "Manage Server" permission can configure
+- **Smart Validation** - Prevents invalid role assignments (managed roles, hierarchy issues)
+- **Easy Management** - Simple commands to set, view, or remove auto-roles

 ### 🛡️ Auto-Moderation

 Keeps the server clean with automated moderation: